juliommen/toro-challenge/README.md

 npm ci
 ```

-## Dynamodb Setup
+## Dynamodb Set Up

-In order to test the application locally, a DynamoDB instance must be setup.
+In order to test the application locally, a DynamoDB instance must be set up.

-There are two options to setup a DynamoDB instance.
+There are two options to set up a DynamoDB instance.

 #### 1) Using Docker